PlasmaHH/vdb/README.md

   print some values for them
 * `s` shows the source of that frame.
 Can be a source file (with line) or some object file name.

-You can also change the marker for the selected frame, this may be useful if your terminal does not support the utf8 character.
+You can also change the marker for the selected frame, this may be useful if your terminal does not support the default utf8 character.
 ```
 vdb-bt-selected-frame-marker
 ```